araobp/parking/README.md

 ####Do I need AWS DynamoDB and Lambda?
 No, I don't.
 The combination of "beanstalkd - app.js(node.js/express) - Cassandra" is much simplar and cheaper than those of AWS.
 I can even create a cluster of Cassandra with multiple Raspberry Pi 3.
 In near future, I will try that.

+####Do I need an IOT framework/platform?
+No, I don't.
+It's a lot easier and faster to develop an IOT system based on MEAN stack with your preferred SQL/NoSQL rather than a heavy-weight framework/platform.

 ##Building OpenALPR on Raspberry Pi